matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

  * Guardians are responsible for approving use of the Foundation's assets (e.g. redistributing donations)
- * In future, Guardians may also be responsible for ensuring staff are hired by the Foundation to support administrative functions
+ * In future, Guardians may also be responsible for ensuring staff are hired by the Foundation to support administrative functions and other roles required to facilitate the Foundation's mission.
  * As well as the Spec Core Team committee, they may also oversee committees for other areas such as marketing Matrix.org, registering custom event types, or "Made for Matrix" certification.